 |Commercial||Bright Choice||Renewable 100||Choose Bright Choice|

-EBCE also offers their Bright Choice service, which is priced 1% below PG&E rates and is 5% more renewable energy than PG&E’s power.
+EBCE also offers their Bright Choice service, which is priced 3% below PG&E rates.
 Customers who prefer to power their home or business with Bright Choice are welcome to do so, by clicking on Choose Bright Choice below.
-Take action by December 22 if you prefer to avoid automatic enrollment in Renewable 100.
 Customers who are on CARE, FERA, and/or Medical Baseline programs will default to Bright Choice service automatically, but can still choose Renewable 100.
 Customers can change their EBCE service or return to PG&E service anytime.

-EBCE and the City of Albany will send notices in December and January to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
+EBCE and the City of Albany sent notices in December 2021 and January 2022 to your PG&E billing address, and an email to customers who have an email address on file with PG&E, containing information about this service transition.
 To learn more about your electric service choices, please visit ebce.org/compare-plans-residential/ or ebce.org/compare-plans-business/ or contact EBCE’s call center at 1-833-699-EBCE (3223) during business hours (9 am - 5 pm on weekdays).

-EBCE will be hosting a series of webinars to review the basics about our service, and to answer any questions you have.
+EBCE hosted a series of webinars to review the basics about our service, and answered any questions.
+These webinars were recorded.

 - What is EBCE?